 He is the co-founder and the coordinator of the research group dedicated to Metaheuristics: Theory and Applications (META).
 He is the founding co-chair of the NIDISC workshop on nature inspired computing (IEEE/ACM IPDPS) ad META (Int.
 Conf. on Metaheuristics).
 He served in different capacities on the programs of more than 100 national and international conferences.
 He is also the organizer of many conferences (e.g. EA'2005, ROADEF'2006, META'2008, IEEE AICCSA'2010, META'2014, MIC'2015).

-- Scientific leader and fondator of the INRIA Lille Nord Europe project DOLPHIN (Discrete Multi-objective Optimization with Hybrid Distributed Techniques) (2004-)
+- Fondator and head of the INRIA project team « DOLPHIN » (Discrete Multi-Objective Optimization using Hybrid Distributed Techniques) (2004-2017)

 - Member of the direction team of the LIFL laboratory (2002-2007): head of international and industrial relations

 - Responsible of the group SCOPE (Parallel Simulation, computing and optimization) of the CNRS LIFL laboratory (4 research teams, 1998-2008)

 - Director of the CIB (Bioinformatics center of the Genopole of Lille, 2001-2010)

 - Co-fondator et co-animator of the META group (Metaheuristics: Theory and applications) since its creation in 2002 (ROADEF operations research French society, GDR CNRS RO, GDR CNRS MACS)

 - Actual position: Professor Exceptional Class – University of Lille

 - 1994-2001: Associate Professor (University of Lille 1)